-A third of this Central American country do not have access safe water or proper toilets.
+Over a third of this Central American country do not have access to clean water or proper toilets.

-people in Nicaragua don't have access to safe water.
+1.1 million people in Nicaragua do not have clean water.

 Known as the "Land of lakes and volcanoes", Nicaragua has abundant sources of freshwater, but little of it is safe to drink or readily accessible.

-Years of insufficient public investment following war and natural disasters, together with contamination from mining and agricultural activities, and deforestation and soil erosion caused by extensive cattle ranching, have left 800,000 people without safe drinking water.
+Years of insufficient public investment following war and natural disasters, together with contamination from mining and agricultural activities, and deforestation and soil erosion caused by extensive cattle ranching, have left 1.1 million people without clean drinking water.

-What’s more, 2 million people don't have access to adequate toilets in Nicaragua, a third of the population.
+What’s more, 1.4 million people don't have access to decent toilets in Nicaragua, a third of the population.

 The resulting diseases exact a huge toll on families' health, keeping children out of school and stifling economic growth.
 The exhausting task of water collection usually falls to women and girls, who have little time left for work or school.
 Over 100 children in Nicaragua die each year from diarrhoea caused by unsafe water, a lack of toilets and poor hygiene.